Skip to content

 Bhutan flagBhutan

-Tipping is not expected at restaurants; 10% service charge is usually included.
-Guides and drivers are customarily tipped.
+Tipping is not expected in restaurants in Bhutan, where a 10% service charge is usually included.
+Guides and drivers, however, are commonly tipped at the end of the trip.

 Tipping not expected